Apple announces Q4 2023 earnings, beating expectations with $89.5 billion revenue - 9to5Mac

 Cook said that that overall market for personal computers is “challenging.”

-Apple will hold its conference call today at 2 pm Pacific/5 pm Eastern to discuss the quarter.
-Both Cook and Maestri will share prepared remarks then answer a round of questions from analysts on the call.
+Apple will hold its conference call today at 2 p.m.
+Pacific/5 p.m.
+Eastern to discuss the quarter.
+Both Cook and Maestri will share prepared remarks and then answer a round of questions from analysts on the call.
 You can listen along here.
 We’ll report back if any news is made during the call.

 FTC: We use income earning auto affiliate links.
 More.